 A linked troop is chartered by the same charter organization.
 All Linked Troops will be served as one individual unit.
-This means that a Linked Troop will have one registration through Doubleknot, one roster, and one payment.
+This means that a Linked Troop will have one registration through the system if they wish to be placed in the same campsite, one roster, and one payment.
 This decision was made with the hope of supporting the linked committee that would be responsible for registration, payment, etc. All Youth Protection Guidelines stay in place.
 This would mean that a Linked Troop with 10 girls and 10 boys would need a minimum of 4 adults.